talyssonoliver/taly/docs/user-guides/faq.md

 ### **8. What are the available subscription plans?**

-Taly offers three plans:
+Taly offers three flexible plans for businesses:

-- **Free Plan**: Limited features and bookings.
+- **Free Plan**: Includes basic appointment scheduling, up to 30 bookings monthly, email notifications, and standard reports.
-- **Pro Plan**: Advanced features with higher booking limits.
-- **Premium Plan**: Unlimited bookings, analytics, and custom domain support.
+- **Pro Plan ($29/month)**: Unlocks up to 500 monthly bookings, SMS notifications, advanced analytics, custom branding, and premium support.
+- **Premium Plan ($79/month)**: Provides unlimited bookings, white-labeled experience, custom domain, priority support, API access, and advanced integrations.

 ### **9. How can I upgrade or downgrade my plan?**

+To change your subscription:
-1. Go to **Settings > Subscription**.
+1. Go to "Settings" > "Billing & Subscription"
+2. Select "Change Plan"
-2. Select the desired plan and follow the payment instructions.
+3. Choose your desired plan from the options
+4. Review the prorated cost calculation
+5. Confirm the change

+Plan changes take effect immediately, with billing adjusted accordingly.

 ### **10. What happens if I exceed my booking limit?**

-You’ll receive a notification prompting you to upgrade your plan.
-Bookings exceeding the limit may not be accepted until the plan is upgraded.
+If you approach your plan's booking limit:
+1. You'll receive a notification at 80% and 95% capacity
+2. When you reach the limit, new booking attempts will display an upgrade prompt
+3. You can either upgrade your plan immediately or wait until the next billing cycle when your limit resets

 ---